 Analyzing data from thousands of DriveCam Event Recorders, Lytx reports that multi-tasking increases risk of collision by 100 percent.
 In fact, drivers who engage in one distracting behavior (texting, eating, drinking, etc.) are more likely to juggle other risky behaviors at the same time.
 This dash cam clip shows just that scenario.
 The driver is multi-tasking, eating and smoking, as he travels through a freeway underpass and doesn’t see that the white passenger vehicle ahead has stopped.
 With no time to make a safe maneuver, the commercial driver collides with the stopped vehicle.

-Here’s another example of the dangers of texting while driving.
-Traveling about 38 MPH down a three-lane highway, the dash cam video recorder shows both the commercial driver and passenger texting on their cell phones.
+Here’s another example of the dangers of using a handheld device while driving.
+Traveling about 38 MPH down a three-lane highway, the dash cam video recorder shows both the commercial driver and passenger texting (or surfing the web, using a mobile app, or engaging in another activity) on their cell phones.
 Successfully distracted, neither notices the rapidly reducing distance between their van and the silver passenger car ahead.
 The driver looks up (again at the last second) and swerves to avoid impacting the passenger car.

 Dash cam videos provide clear examples of what can unfold in a matter of seconds when a driver is distracted.
 Clips like these give your fleet invaluable information on how to improve driver behaviors on the road.
 To learn more about how DriveCam Event Recorders and Lytx video telematics solutions can help your fleet eliminate distracted driving, book a demo.